 - Skin loss – This is a rare condition following a facelift.
 It can be treated with medications or a procedure, if necessary.

-Overall a facelift is a safe procedure with a low-risk profile.
-At Artiste Plastic Surgery in Sydney, our Face Expert Dr Jack Zoumaras will discuss with you all the possible surgical risks, and any issues that may arise can be dealt with safely.
+Overall a facelift can be done with a risk profile of under 5%.
+At Artiste Plastic Surgery in Sydney, our Specialist Plastic Surgeon Dr Jack Zoumaras will discuss with you all the surgical risks, and any issues that may arise can be dealt with immediately.
 The procedure will be done in an accredited hospital with a certified anaesthetist.
 Schedule a consultation today.